 Take a trip under the sea!
 Located in the heart of Stanley Park, The Vancouver Aquarium is home to various marine mammals, fish, turtles, frogs, and more.
 As Canada's largest aquarium, there's no shortage of things to see and do here.
 Visit the touch pools (9) where you can roll your sleeves up and gently touch a sea creature.
 Or take a stroll through the Amazon Gallery where you'll see a crocodile and some sleepy sloths.

 The aquarium’s hours change through the seasons, but it is generally open 9:30a.m. to 5:00p.m. in the summer, and 10:00a.m. to 5:00p.m. in the winter, spring,and fall.
-If you're planning on visiting the Aquarium, it's recommended that you purchase tickets in advance to get the best deals.
-Your Fresh Tracks advisor can arrange these for you.
+Since the Vancouver Aquarium is one of the best things to do in Vancouver with kids, it's recommended that you purchase tickets in advance.

 With Vancouver’s mild weather and temperate climate, there is always something in bloom at VanDusen Garden (11).
 Wander the Elizabethan Maze, search for the sculptures throughout, and linger over lunch in the Shaughnessy Restaurant.